LukePappa/Ourism/final.md

 Being transcends, grounds, and is everything.
-To abide as being is perfect fulfillment.
+To abide as being is all one must do.